-Sheree and Russell Nielsen, and the Folly Beach Dances Contributors
+Sheree and Russell Nielsen, & the Folly Beach Dances Contributors

 For two consecutive years, Sheree received First Place for Photography from the Missouri Humanities Council and the Warrior Arts Alliance – Awarded September 2014 for “Jimmie on the Pier”, and in October 2013 – “Dear Kindred Spirit”.